BrumYODO and Birmingham Hippodrome present

-BrumYODO and Birmingham Hippodrome are proud to announce that In Memoriam – an open-air art installation by internationally renowned artist Luke Jerram – is to come to Birmingham for this year’s A Matter of Life & Death Festival.
+BrumYODO and Birmingham Hippodrome were delighted to bring In Memoriam – an open-air art installation by internationally renowned artist Luke Jerram – came to Birmingham for 2021’s A Matter of Life & Death Festival.

-Presented in the open air at Aston Park in Birmingham between 8th – 16th May, In Memoriam is a temporary memorial for the public to visit and remember all those who have died during the COVID-19 pandemic and to pay tribute to all the NHS health and care workers who have been risking their lives during the crisis.
+Presented in the open air at Aston Park in Birmingham, In Memoriam was a temporary memorial for the public to visit and remember all those who have died during the COVID-19 pandemic and to pay tribute to all the NHS health and care workers who have been risking their lives during the crisis.

-The artwork consists of 120 flags created from bed sheets arranged in the form of a medical logo.
+The artwork consisted of 120 flags created from bed sheets arranged in the form of a medical logo.

 Luke Jerram says:

 “It’s great to be bringing In Memoriam to Birmingham for the first time and I hope the installation is of value to people who have been affected by the pandemic.